AJXander/Bojack-Tidytext-Analysis/README.md

 Subsequently, I will watch each episode, annotating the CSV files manually with the speaker and listeners to each line.
 I am determining how best to do this, including numbering conversations, and identifying cutaway scenes such as flashbacks, or humorous asides.

 I then intend to develop a Shiny app to interactively examine the episodes.
-It is unrealistic to specifically produce each episode's summary analysis, and each character's.
-Using Shiny, it will be possible to create this and examine each character in detail.
+It is unrealistic to specifically produce each episode's summary analysis, and each character's sentiment per episode.
+Using Shiny, it will be possible to create this dynamically, and examine each character or episode in detail.
+One could potentially create this in full, but the resulting document would be long, repetitive, and inefficient in its displaying of data.

 My ultimate goal is to develop a network map, indicating the fluctuating relationships of characters over time.